-Sound technicians record and mix sound for radio, film, television and other media.
+Sound technicians operate and maintain the equipment used to record, mix and amplify sound for radio, film, television, music and events.

 Sound technicians usually earn